Prisco's 2026 NFL mock draft 1.0: Four of top five picks on defensive side, Browns select QB

 Tennessee • Jr • 6'1" / 188 lbs

-He missed last season with a torn ACL, but the word is he's made a nice recovery and he's the best cover player in this class when healthy.
+He missed last season with a torn ACL, but word is he's made a nice recovery.
+He's the best cover player in this class when healthy.
 The Bengals could use another corner.

 Round 1 - Pick 11